CCCCY096/CCCCY096.github.io/README.md

     fmt.Printf("Chen speaks %s and his math score is %d", chen.speak(), chen.getMathScore()) }
 // Here are codes that implements func (a *Chinese) speak() string and others
-// Spoiler alter: output is "Chen speaks trash and his math score is 59.👌😎👍"
+// Spoiler alert: output is "Chen speaks trash and his math score is 59.👌😎👍"
 ```

 An *empty interface* may hold values of any type.
 Therefore it can hold values of any type!